TayConn/TayConn.github.io/README.md

 # Portfolio
-Front-facing portfolio

-A straightforward repository holding the code for my portfolio site :)
+A straightforward portfolio repository to hold the code for my portfolio site.